 This way of eating was followed by our Greek ancestors for thousands of years and is scientifically proven to lower inflammation, which is the lead cause of many diseases and most famously, to increase life expectancy.

 Vegetables and greens, aka minimally processed plant-based foods, are known to reduce inflammation and balance gut bacteria.
-A healthy gut is the secret to overall good health and glowing skin.
+A healthy gut is a secret to overall good health and glowing skin.

 Traditional Greek yoghurt is famously associated with many health benefits.
 Containing calcium, probiotics, protein, iodine and vitamin B-12, Greek yoghurt has a tart, slightly tangy taste which is the result of the whey being removed.
-Thicker and creamier, it is much is lower in sugar than regular yogurt.
+Thicker and creamier, it is much lower in sugar than regular yogurt.
 Daily consumption provides benefits for your bones, a healthy dose of probiotics and suppresses appetite.
-Note that “Greek-style” yogurt, and ‘low fat Greek yoghurt’ are not the same as traditional strained Greek yogurt, and not as beneficial for your health.
+Note that “Greek-style” yogurt and ‘low-fat Greek yoghurt’ are not the same as traditional strained Greek yogurt, and are not as beneficial for your health.

 Fresh fish is another focal element of the Mediterranean diet providing many health benefits.
 It is the best ‘heart healthy’ food on the planet.
 Fish contains omega-3 fatty acids, calcium, phosphorus and a load of fantastic minerals such as iron, zinc, I iodine, magnesium and potassium.
 It is considered a ‘brain healthy’ food and is great for improving eye health.
 Consuming fish regularly is known to contribute to a healthier mind and body, lowering the risk of heart attacks and strokes.